cclib/cclib.github.io/_sources/data_notes.txt

 ccenergies
 ----------

-The atttribute ``ccenergies`` is a one-dimensional array holds the total molecule energies including Coupled Cluster corrections.
+A one-dimensional array holds the total molecule energies including Coupled Cluster corrections.
 The array's length is 1 for single point calculations and larger for optimizations.
 Only the highest theory level is parsed into this attribute (for example, CCSD energies as opposed to CCD energies, or CCSD(T) as opposed to CCSD energies).

 charge
 ------

-The attribute ``charge`` contains the net charge of the calculated system, in units of ``e``.
+Net charge of the calculated system, in units of ``e``.

 coreelectrons
 -------------